Brunei’s Empire Hotel: 7 Star Opulence

 Because of the extravagant royal lifestyle, the cost of Shellfare, and Brunei’s dwindling oil revenues, Bill Gates, Warren Buffet and others reportedly have overtaken the Sultan’s wealth.

 Yet he remains one of the world’s wealthiest men and his tiny Sultanate one of the richest nations on earth – if not the most efficient.

-Which I was reminded of one last time when the Brunei Airlines booth at the international convention center refused to honor my credit card, requiring a visit to its faraway downtown office just to change my ticket.
+I was reminded of one last time when the Royal Brunei Airlines booth at the international convention center refused to honor my credit card, requiring a visit to its faraway downtown office just to change my ticket.

 With no taxis to take me there, I ended up paying the difference directly to the clerk, who personally drove the cash to the airline office and later returned with my ticket — without expecting anything extra.

 Mike Snow, shown here at the Brunei Oil Museum, has covered conflicts in both Asia and Africa, and also reported from Latin America, Russia and Washington for major print and broadcast markets.
 He now writes mainly about travel to most exotic destinations.
 He has visited more than 100 countries.